mars/create-react-app-buildpack/README.md

 To customize an app's processes, commit a `Procfile` and deploy.
 Include `web: bin/boot` to launch the default web process, or you may replace the default web process.
 Additional [process types](https://devcenter.heroku.com/articles/procfile#declaring-process-types) may be added to run any number of dynos with whatever arbitrary commands you want, and scale each independently.

+🚦 *If replacing the default web process, please check this buildpack's [Purpose](#user-content-purpose) to avoid misusing this buildpack (such as running a Node server) which can lead to confusing deployment issues.*

 ### Web server

 The web server may be [configured via the static buildpack](https://github.com/heroku/heroku-buildpack-static#configuration).